 You may check whether a firm or an individual is registered, including historical registrations, by searching the information on the Canadian Securities Administrators’ National Registration Search.

 Timeline to review and approve a registration application

 We are committed to reviewing and processing your applications promptly and professionally, while fulfilling our regulatory responsibilities to address any compliance or policy issues that may arise.
-For new applications and reactivations which have met the prescribed conditions which are described in the following paragraph and which are not part of a new business submission, our service commitment is to make a decision on your application within 5 working days for Dealing Representatives and within 20 working days for Advising Representatives, Associate Advising Representatives and Chief Compliance Officers (target is for 80% or more of all filings received).
+For new applications and reactivations which have met the prescribed conditions which are described in the following paragraph and which are not part of a new business submission, our service standard timing is listed in the OSC Service Commitment.

 Prescribed conditions for new applications and reactivations are that: